jamirawan/dox/js-libraries/reaksi/freeCodeCamp/create-a-component-with-composition.md

 ---

 layout: about
-title: Access props using `this.props`
+title: Create a component with composition
 parent: freeCodeCamp challenges
 grand_parent: React JS
 great_grand_parent: JS Libraries
-nav_order: 1
+nav_order: 9
 has_children: false
 has_toc: false

 ---

-# --description--
+# Create a component with composition

 Now we will look at how we can compose multiple React components together.
 Imagine you are building an app and have created three components: a `Navbar`, `Dashboard`, and `Footer`.